 As a public service to our community, we run monthly programs around our core interests: Community Service, The Arts, Education, Conservation, International Affairs.

 Members and the public are always invited to attend these events.
 On the first Friday of the month, we host a social gathering at the Club called First Friday for members and their guests to meet others and share ideas, contacts, concerns and just fun conversation.

 Our Historic Home: Chamberlin House

 The Woman’s Club of Concord was founded in 1893 by Mrs. Lilian Carpenter Streeter.
 In 1894, WCC was one of the first local clubs to join the General Federation of Women’s Clubs.
 Horace E. and Nellie Chamberlin built a Queen Anne Shingle Style home at 44 Pleasant Street from mail order plans in 1886.
 Nellie Chamberlin bequeathed Chamberlin House to the Woman’s Club of Concord in 1919.
 Maintained by the Woman’s Club of Concord, it serves as club house and a home for women – literally and figuratively – ever since.

 In 1982 Chamberlin House was added to the National Register of Historic Places.

-The Woman’s club is a Member of General Federation of Women’s Clubs (GFWC), the New Hampshire General Federation of Women’s Clubs (GFWC-NH) since 1894 and the Concord Chamber of Commerce.
+The Woman’s Club is a Member of the General Federation of Women’s Clubs (GFWC), the New Hampshire General Federation of Women’s Clubs (GFWC-NH) since 1894 and the Concord Chamber of Commerce.